valpasq/landsat_dataset/README.md

 Image directory will contain single-band images (raw and sr) and QA bands

 #### 3_remove_L1G.sh
-Before stacking images, remove all L1G files (Georeferencing of L1G not suitable for time series analysis)
+Before stacking images, remove all L1G files.
+(Georeferencing of L1G not suitable for time series analysis, use only if image is L1T)